Blueberry wheat bran muffins are a healthy and quick breakfast. Hearty and filling, these will get your day off to a great start!

 - 2 teaspoons pure vanilla extract

-- Whisk dry ingredients in a medium bowl, set aside.
+- Whisk flour, bran, sugar, baking powder, baking soda, cinnamon, and salt in a medium bowl, set aside.

-- Divide into prepared muffin cups and sprinkle tops with turbinado sugar.
-Bake for 20-25 minutes, rotating halfway through.
+- Divide into prepared muffin cups (about ¾ full) and sprinkle tops with turbinado sugar, if desired.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.

 Verdict: So good!
 I love the subtle texture from the wheat bran and the whole wheat flour..and then the nice crunch from the sugar on the top.